ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 ### 1.1 tensor programs

-Tensor programs are codes that run on host processor such as RISCV.
-It generates and sends proprietary tensor instructions to ztachip's master processor called tensor-core.
+Tensor programs are code that runs on a host processor such as RISCV.
+They generate and send proprietary tensor instructions to ztachip's master processor called tensor-core.

 Tensor programs have suffix *.m